DCgov/opendatadc-opendataSiteSamples/README.md

     <a href="https://www.jetbrains.com/pycharm/">Another</a> <br>
     <a href="https://www.jetbrains.com/pycharm/">Another</a>

+We use PNG files for images.
 Use these sizes for images,

-    Card Thumbnails at 200x300
+    200 x 300 for Card Thumbnails
-    Medallions at 102x102
+    102 x 102 for Medallions
-    Featured at 800x500
+    800 x 500 for Featured Image

     Row Banners are subjective, but larger is better.
 Sites are responsive so we've used 5300x1800 and 2100x400.

 {INCLUDE ESRI STORY MAP TEMPLATES?}